Dan Cook email@example.com

-At Clever Beans I have been working on the soon to be released Wipeout Omega Collection for PS4 Pro, making new graphics and remastering in game geometry and textures to 4k resolution, designing new shaders and digital matte painting sky backgrounds.
+At Clever Beans I worked on the Wipeout Omega Collection for PS4 Pro, making new graphics and remastering in game geometry and textures, designing new shaders and digital matte painting sky backgrounds.
 I worked closely with a concept artist to help design and then model and texture the signature new ship for the game.

 Senior Artist and Co-Founder